fyodorvi/homebridge-reolink-control/README.md

           "maskBlackOut": true,
           // disables audio when camera is disabled "disableAudio": true,
+          // disables IR lights when camera is disabled "disableIrLights": true,
           // timeout after which camera will be enabled back "disabledTimeout": 30
         }